Suspect in shootings at Northern Calif. farms was employee - KESQ

 “We’re still trying to understand exactly what happened and why, but it’s just incredibly, incredibly tragic,” said state Sen. Josh Becker, who represents the area and called it “a very close-knit” agricultural community.

-Half Moon Bay is a small coastal city with agricultural roots, home to about 12,000 people, about 30 miles (50 kilometers) south of San Francisco.
+Half Moon Bay is a small coastal city with agricultural roots, home to about 12,000 people.
 The surrounding San Mateo County is a mixture of coastal cities and hills dotted with farms, included floral and tree nurseries as well as ranches.
 The county also allows cannabis to be grown in greenhouses and at nurseries in some areas.

 It’s a majority-white community.
 About a third of the population is Latino and about 5% is Asian, according to Census data.